-Procurement of energy efficient motors & pumps 28.53 PKR Million
+Budget Items Cost (PKR Million) Procurement of energy efficient motors & pumps 64.83

-5. Energy Intensity
+Energy Intensity:

-It is defined as the "energy consumed in MMBTU per Barrel of Crude Processed".
+It is defined as the "energy consumed in MMBTU per Barrel of Crude Processed.
 Energy intensity indicates the total energy consumed within the organization.
-Energy intensity is 0.257 MMBtu/Bbls of crude as an average of months from July-19 to June-20 which was calculated for total crude processed throughout the period.
-Overall Energy consumption per barrel is higher w.r.t. to baseline FY 2019-20 due to overall refinery operations at low throughput.
-Energy Intensity target for the year 2020-21 is to maintain the value of 0.245 MMBTU/Bbls of Crude Processed.
+Energy intensity was 0.262 MMBtu/Bbls of crude as an average of months from July-20 to June-21 which was calculated for total crude processed throughout the period.
+Overall Energy consumption per barrel is higher w.r.t. to baseline FY 2020-21 due to overall refinery operations at low throughput.